-Ingredients presented for making Korean soft tofu soup (sundubu jjigae).
+Ingredients for making tuna sundubu jjigae (Korean soft tofu stew)

 Tuna

-I recommend using Korean spicy canned tuna (gochu chamchi, 고추참치), which is seasoned with spices and perfect for Korean tofu stews or soups.
-You can find it at Korean grocery stores or online.
+For the best flavor, use Korean spicy canned tuna (gochu chamchi, 고추참치).
+It’s lightly seasoned with chili and aromatics, making it perfect for stews like sundubu jjigae.
+You’ll find it at Korean grocery stores or online.

-If Korean canned tuna isn’t available, use any oil-packed solid tuna from your local grocery (avoid chunk tuna).
-For similar spiciness, add some gochujang and gochugaru (Korean hot pepper paste and flakes).
-When cooking, drain most of the oil but keep 1-2 tablespoons for added flavor.
+If that’s not available, use oil-packed solid tuna from your local store (avoid chunk-style tuna).
+To mimic the spiciness, add a small amount of gochujang (Korean chili paste) and gochugaru (chili flakes).
+When cooking, drain most of the oil but keep 1–2 tablespoons — it adds a subtle richness that water-packed tuna lacks.

 Tofu